I'm trying to find somebody here in the audio sound right.

 Is it just the numbers?

-And they think they've got no choice.
+It's the fact that this is big oil and they think they've got no choice.

-They just it this this natural tendency of liberals to hate certain institutions, particularly corporate institutions.
+This natural tendency of liberals to hate certain institutions, particularly corporate institutions.

 Bethany Wilkerson is the latest child being profiled by Democrats, arguing for an override of President Bush's veto of the state children's health insurance program bill.

-Um this this uh Bethany Wilkerson follows 12-year-old Graham Frost, who was brought out.
+This Bethany Wilkerson follows 12-year-old Graham Frost, who was brought out.

 This is the Wilkerson family.

-Their two-year-old daughter Bethany is covered by SHIP, had life-saving heart surgery when she was an infant.
+Their two-year-old daughter, Bethany, is covered by SHIP, had life-saving heart surgery when she was an infant.

-On Monday, the Wilkerson family held a conference call sponsored by U.S. Action, a liberal grassroots advocacy group lobbying in favor of the ship expansion.
+On Monday, the Wilkerson family held a conference call sponsored by U.S. Action, a liberal grassroots advocacy group lobbying in favor of the SHIP expansion.

 They rent their house.